-Curry Hammock State Park in Marathon offers the largest uninhabited parcel of land between Key Largo in the Upper Keys and Big Pine Key in the Lower Keys.
+Curry Hammock State Park in Marathon offers a large uninhabited parcel of land between Key Largo in the Upper Keys and Big Pine Key in the Lower Keys.
 Year-round birding is popular, as are windsurfing and kiteboarding when weather conditions are windy.

 The park, with a beautiful mangrove creek and miles of pristine coastline, preserves essential Keys native ecosystems that include mangrove swamp, rockland hammocks and seagrass beds.
 When conditions are windy, the park’s oceanfront protected waters make the park an ideal place to kayak and paddleboard.